jenkins-x/jx-docs/content/en/about/concepts/components.md

 Though technically 2 teams could share the same underlying namespace for, say, `Staging` though we advise separation to keep things simple - otherwise changes in one git repo could conflict with changes in another if they both configure the same namespace; due to, say, service resource name or DNS conflicts.
 If you wish 2 teams to share the same underlying microservices its much simpler to just use `service linking` to link services in one namespace to another so that they appear as local services with local DNS.

-See the full list of [components of Jenkins X](/docs/reference/components/)
+See the full list of [components of JayeX](/docs/reference/components/)

 ## Development Environment